configcat/docs/website/docs/advanced/code-references/bitrise.md

 title: Bitrise
 ---

-This section describes how to use ConfigCat's <a target="_blank" href="https://github.com/configcat/bitrise-step-configcat-feature-flag-sync">Bitrise Step</a>
+This section describes how to use ConfigCat's <a target="_blank" href="https://www.bitrise.io/integrations/steps/configcat-feature-flag-sync">Bitrise Step</a>
 to automatically scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+<a target="_blank" href="https://www.bitrise.io/">Bitrise</a> is full-featured mobile CI/CD platform.
 You can find more information about Bitrise Steps <a target="_blank" href="https://devcenter.bitrise.io/en/steps-and-workflows/introduction-to-steps.html">here</a>.

 ## Setup
 1. Create a new <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credential</a> and store its values in secure pipeline variables with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.